 After realizing the supreme Way,

-One rises and turns the Dharma wheel,
+They rise and turn the Dharma wheel,

 Throughout thousands of myriads of millions of eons,

-One speaks the non-outflow wondrous Dharma,
+They speak the non-outflow wondrous Dharma,

 And saves limitless living beings.

-Later one enters Nirvana,
+Later they enter Nirvana,

 As a lamp goes out when its fuel is gone.

-If, in the latter evil age,
+If, in the future evil age,

-One can speak this foremost Dharma,
+They can speak this foremost Dharma,

-This person shall gain great benefit,
+They shall gain great benefit,

 Merit, and virtue as told above.”